 As long as your plates are legal for driving, our system will be able to read them.

 LPR has the ability to recognize new vehicles without state-issued license plates.
 If you have a new vehicle with a temporary paper license, please enter the number on your temporary license plate when registering your vehicle online.
-If you do not have a temporary paper plate, please click on "VIN or Temp Plate?" when adding a vehicle to your account, and enter your full VIN.
 Once your DMV-issued license plates have arrived, you will be required to immediately update your information on My UC Merced Parking portal Failure to add the new vehicle license plate information may result in a citation.

 Your information can be viewed and updated via My UC Merced Parking portal.
 You will be asked to log in with your UC Merced Net ID and password.
 Vehicles associated with a valid permit appear in green on the homepage of your parking portal.